Bx64/Awesome-Compendia/awesome-blog/CompendiaCommunityFund_Proposal.md

 - The CCF will not run an active validator.
 Due to the way the Compendia Community Fund is set up, taking up a valuable validator slot is not required.

 - The CCF can be funded by:
-    - One-time donations (philanthropy)
+    - One-time donations (philanthropy);
-    - Regular % shared by community validators
+    - Regular % shared by community validators;
     - Funding raising events, community sweepstakes and other possible tournaments.

 - Proposals for funding will be shortlisted using the following method.
 People submit their proposals using a “Standard Approach” or “Fast Track Approach” template found at the end of this document.